linode/docs/docs/products/tools/cloud-manager/guides/overview-of-cloud-manager/index.md

 ## Domains (DNS Manager)

-The DNS Manager allows you to control and manage your domains.
+The DNS Manager lets you control and manage your domains.
 You can access the DNS Manager by navigating to the **Domains** link in Cloud Manager's sidebar.

 ![Cloud Manager Domains](classic-to-cloud-cloud-manager-domains.png "Cloud Manager Domains")